gocha/spiprsys/README.md

 Presys, thank you for giving a chance to start my programming life.
 You gave me even a chance to start my reverse-engineering life.
 Thank you very much.

-Hope I will meat your new fun game, someday.
+Hope I will meet your new fun game, someday.